Wollering/CTF-Assessment-Engine/docs/how-tos/aws-reliability-ctf-challenges.md

 - **Load Testing**: For challenges focused on handling load, include mechanisms to generate realistic load patterns.

 - **Chaos Testing**: For advanced challenges, include controlled chaos experiments to verify resilience improvements.

-By following these recommendations, you can create engaging, educational CTF challenges that effectively teach AWS Well-Architected Reliability principles through hands-on problem-solving.